-The Consumer Credit Counseling Services organization provides a variety of suggestions for how to get out of debt.
+The Consumer Credit Counseling Services organization provides a variety of suggestions as well as programs for how to get out of debt.
 The tips are wide ranging and thousands of people have relied on them.
-Here are five of their most important.
+Here are five of their most important suggestions.

 First, and most critically, reduce expenses and free up money to pay down your credit card debt.
 If this is not done, then it is almost impossible to break the cycle.
 If, after doing this and trimming all the expenses you can, these are the options to reducing your credit card debts in as little time as possible.

 1. Change how you pay down you debt